theonejj/ansible-zfs_on_root/README.md

 ## Environments Tested

-* Ubuntu 20.04.3 Live CD Boot on Bare Metal or within VirtualBox
-* Ubuntu 20.04.4 Live CD Boot on Bare Metal or within VirtualBox
+* Ubuntu 20.04.x Live CD Boot on Bare Metal or within VirtualBox

 ---

 ## Requirements

 * [Ansible](https://www.ansible.com/) (Built with Ansible Core 2.12 or newer)
-* [Ubuntu 20.04.4 "Focal" Live CD](https://ubuntu.com/download/desktop/) (20.04.4 LTS Desktop, DO NOT use server images)
+* [Ubuntu 20.04.4 "Focal" Live CD](https://ubuntu.com/download/desktop/) (20.04 LTS Desktop - DO NOT use server images)
-  _NOTE: you can configure for command-line only server build, don't worry about using the Desktop image._
+  * _NOTE: you can configure for command-line only server build even when using the desktop image._
 * Installing on a drive which presents 4 KiB logical sectors (a “4Kn” drive) only works with UEFI booting.
 This not unique to ZFS.
 GRUB does not and will not work on 4Kn with legacy (BIOS) booting.
 * Computers that have less than 2 GiB of memory run ZFS slowly.
 4 GiB of memory is recommended for normal performance in basic workloads.